 Jalan Monkey Forest, +62 361 8989630, gelatosecrets.com

 Any of your favourites missing here?
 Do let me know — if I haven’t been I’ll get down there and add them in.
-And, if you’re looking for more Bali travel information, check out this post on places to stay in Bali
+And, if you’re looking for more Ubud travel information, check out this post on where you should stay in Ubud.